rl1987/trickster.dev/tricksterblog/content/post/using-proxies-for-web-scraping-and-automation.md

 still being able to evade blocking.

 Furthermore, I would like to direct attention to `SingleSessionRetriever._reset_session()` method.
 We see that a random session
-ID value is being generated and appended to proxy user name, which is BrightData's way to let us have sticky sessions.
+ID value is being generated and appended to proxy user name, which is Bright Data's way to let us have sticky sessions.
 However, in this case it is also being used to force exit IP randomisation every 10 requests.
 That might be necessary to avoid getting rate-limited or other forms of blocking when scraping some sites.